nacos-group/nacos-group.github.io/docs/en-us/sdk.md

           <div data-type="p">dataId</div>
         </td>
         <td rowspan="1" colSpan="1">
+          <div data-type="p">string</div>
-          <div data-type="p">String</div>
+          <div data-type="p"></div>
         </td>
         <td rowspan="1" colSpan="1">
           <div data-type="p">Configuration ID.
-Use a naming rule like package.class (for example, com.taobao.tc.refund.log.level) to ensure global uniqueness.
+Use a naming rule similar to package.class (for example, com.taobao.tc.refund.log.level) to ensure global uniqueness.
 It is recommended to indicate business meaning of the configuration in the &quot;class&quot; section.
-Use lower
+Use
-            case for all characters.
+            lower case for all characters.
 Use alphabetical letters and these four special characters (&quot;.&quot;, &quot;:&quot;, &quot;-&quot;, &quot;_&quot;) only.
 Up to 256 characters are allowed.</div>
         </td>
       </tr>
       <tr>